-Traces of prehistoric settlements were not found in the profile walls, but ploughing marks were encountered frequently in the culture layers (Secundairs 5, G, E and the WRK building; Fig. App.
+Traces of prehistoric settlements were not found in the profile walls, but ploughing marks were encountered frequently in the culture layers (Secundairs 5, G, E and the WRK building, Fig. App.
 B7).
-The pottery from the pre- and protohistory indicates that settlements were present in the vicinity of these sites.
-The archaeological observations in the 1950s and 1960s at Secundair H and the Watervlak, also point to this (Duinker, 1955; Van Deelen, 1954, 1962; Van Deelen & Schermer, 1963).
+The pottery from pre- and protohistory indicates that settlements were present in the vicinity of these sites.
+The archaeological observations in the 1950s and 1960s at Secundair H and the Watervlak also point to this (Duinker, 1955; Van Deelen, 1954, 1962; Van Deelen & Schermer, 1963).

-Archaeological traces or pottery were not found in the exposed Young Dune deposits.
-Because in general no archaeological remains occur in the Young Dune deposits, these were not expected either.
-Appendix B8.
-Castricum-Zanderij
+Archaeological traces or pottery were not found in the exposed Younger Dune deposits.
+Because in general no archaeological remains occur in the Younger Dune deposits, these were not expected.

+Appendix B8 Castricum-Zanderij

-In November 2004 the Archeologische Regiowerkgroep Oer-IJ (Archaeological Working Group of the Region Oer-IJ) discovered an archaeological site in a building pit of a private house at location Castricum-Zanderij, south of the railway.
-Pottery and plough marks from the Roman and Medieval Period were found.
-The western profile of the pit has been examined and photographed (Fig. App.
+In November 2004 the Archeologische Regiowerkgroep Oer-IJ (Archaeological Working Group of the Region Oer-IJ) discovered an archaeological site in the building pit of a private house at location Castricum-Zanderij, south of the railway.
+Pottery and plough marks from the Roman and Medieval Periods were found.
+The western profile of the pit was examined and photographed (Fig. App.
 B8; Vos, 2007a).

+[Fig. App.
+B8 near here]

 The Medieval archaeological layer (9) was found covered by a dune sand layer (10).
 Below Medieval layer 9, which has been intensively ploughed, a remnant of Older Dune sand (layer 8) was preserved.
 In these sands potsherds from the Roman period were present.
-The Medieval and dune sand layers were formed upon wash-over deposits (layers 6 and 7).
-The washover sediments consist of shell layers (layer 6) and shell-bearing fine sands (layer 7; Fig. App.
-B8) of which Spisula subtruncata was the most abundant species.
-The age of the washover shell bank was determinate by dating of the underlying beach sands (layer 3) and the overlying dune sand layer (layer 8; Fig. App.
-B8) with the OSL method (CZ-O1 and O2; Tab.
-A4.3b).
-These dates are ca. 165 and 300 AD.
+The Medieval and dune sand layers were formed on washover deposits (layers 6 and 7).
+The washover sediments consist of shell layers (layer 6) and shell-bearing fine sands (layer 7, Fig. App.
+B8) in which Spisula subtruncata was the most abundant species.
+The age of the washover shell bank was determinate by dating of the underlying beach sands (layer 3) and the overlying dune sand layer (layer 8, Fig. App.
+B8) with the OSL method (CZ-O1 and O2; Table A4.3b).
+These dates are c.
+165 and 300 AD.
 On the basis of these OSL dates, the formation of the shell layer is placed in the second half of the 2nd century AD / early 3th century AD.

-The results of the 14C datings of the single-valved Spisula shells of the washover layer (dates between 895 and 355 BC; Tab.
-A4.3a) did not match with the OSL results.
-Considering the age (‘’too old’’) and the long time range between the individual 14C dates, the dated washover shells were reworked from the coastal zone and therefore not reliable.
+The results of the 14C dating of the single-valved Spisula shells of the washover layer (dates between 895 and 355 BC; Table A4.3a) did not match with the OSL results.
+Considering the age (too old) and the long time range between the individual 14C dates, the dated washover shells were reworked from the coastal zone and therefore not reliable.

-The presence of washover deposits at location Castricum - Zanderij shows that around 200 AD the closed beach ridge was incidentally flooded during extreme storms.
-Westward, at the location Pompgebouw in the PWN dune area a comparable shelly washover deposit was found, probably of the same age (Appendix B7).
+The presence of washover deposits at Castricum-Zanderij shows that around 200 AD the closed beach ridge was incidentally flooded during extreme storms.
+Westward, at Pompgebouw in the PWN dune area a comparable shelly washover deposit was found, probably of the same age (Appendix B7).
 From about 250 – 300 AD the washover deposits at Zanderij were covered with a sheet of aeolian sands and no indications of marine activity were found from this period.